windmill-labs/windmilldocs/docs/apps/4_app_component_library.md

 Click on a component in the component library to insert it in the app canvas.
 It will be automatically positioned.

-## Component list
+## Components list

 Windmill provides a set of components that can be used to build apps.
-Here is the list of the available components (constantly growing according to our users' expectations):
+The list of components is constantly growing according to our users' expectations.
+If you feel like a new component would be useful, please [reach out to us](https://docs.windmill.dev//docs/misc/getting_help/).

+Here is the list of the available components:

 - Button
 - Form